seblee97/task_weighted_maml/README.md

 Sample results when run with seed 0 are shown below.
 More details can be found in the paper.

 ![GitHub Logo](/docs/results1.png)

+Loss curves during training of meta sinusoidal regression for the various task sampling regimes.
+The validation losses (bottom row) are the losses incurred in the inner loop during training.
+The test losses (top row) are the fine-tuning losses of the meta-parameter on a fixed set of test tasks that uniformly span the parameter space.
+Performance on these test tasks with biased sampling is better than in the vanilla MAML case.

 ![GitHub Logo](/docs/results2.png)

+Sample regression results at test time.
+The top row shows a low amplitude task (hard), while the bottom two rows show medium and high amplitude tasks that are much easier.
+Even when biased towards seeing harder tasks, a task-weighted MAML can still fine-tune well to easy tasks.

 ### Repository Structure